HERE FOR YOU

 Lab technician performing analysisAs they were satisfied with the service they received, Tom White asked AHK to undertake some RDF analysis too, consisting of a test for composite materials left in RDF and a chemical analysis which included the calorific value (CV) of the material to meet EFW requirements.

-Alfred H Knight’s team of experienced and highly-qualified experts and laboratory technicians went to work to provide Tom White with a full suite of analytical services, including Compositional Analysis, Loss on Ignition, Sizing Analysis, Density Analysis, 2D and 3D Analysis and Particle Size Distribution.
+Alfred H Knight’s team of experienced and highly qualified experts and laboratory technicians went to work to provide Tom White with a full suite of analytical services, including Compositional Analysis, Loss on Ignition, Sizing Analysis, Density Analysis, 2D and 3D Analysis and Particle Size Distribution.

 “From the fuel analysis that Alfred H Knight provided, we were able to determine the CV of our RDF, which then opened us up to have conversations with multiple outlets, whereas originally we were limited to just the one.
 Without these further outlets, the materials would have ended up in landfill”